Hurt On the Job in Everett? Contact Us Today for a Free Consultation

 The larger issue, however, is whether the injured worker is permanently unable to return work.
 They may be entitled to a total disability, lifetime pension based on their age, education, work history, pre-existing disabling conditions, and the physical limitations from the industrial injury.
 Rather than trying to live on a relatively small PPD award, a lifetime pension can provide financial security.

-Let the knowledge and experience of the Everett workers’ compensation attorneys at The Walthew Law Firm (hyperlink) work for you.
+Let the knowledge and experience of the Everett workers’ compensation attorneys at The Walthew Law Firm work for you.
 Don’t accept claim closure as the final say in your workers’ comp claim.
 It may be premature and an incorrect decision on the part of the claims manager.
+We have the skills and experience to take on even the most challenging for workers’ comp claims—including permanent partial disability and lifetime pension cases.
+No matter your circumstances, our Everett workers’ comp lawyers are standing by, ready to protect your rights and your interests.

 Whether you are suffering from a broken bone or a repetitive injury or disease that resulted in days off work, you deserve to be compensated for your injury and how it impacted your ability to work.
 Common workplace injuries include the following: